Luton Borough Police - 1876 to 1947.

 Inspector Samuel Brace joined the Bedfordshire Constabulary during 1864 and resigned to join the newly formed Luton Borough Police in 1876 as its first Inspector, the second most senior officer in the Force.
 As yet the precise details are not known but during 1880 he was so severely injured on duty that it was necessary for him to resign in the November of that year, sadly he died only six months later, in May 1881.

 PC Jay died at the age of 31 years when he was accidentally struck by a lorry after he had stopped a bus late at night on the 19 June 1929.

 Special Constable Sydney Kingham Dunkley

-SC Dunkley died at the age of 45 years when on night duty, when his stationery car was hit by another during September 1939.
+SC Dunkley died at the age of 45 years when on night duty, when his stationary car was hit by another vehicle in September 1939.

 War Reserve Constable William Frederick Morris

 Former WRPC Morris died from tuberculosis at the age of 53 years in September 1947.
 He contracted the illness during the course of his duties during the Second World War as the result of having been exposed to extremes of wet weather and resulted in his premature retirement from the Force.
 It is probable that his overall physical constitution had been affected as a result of his having been a gas casualty during the First World War.

 Constable Alfred Donald Warton

 PC Warton died at the age of 35 years as the result of injuries sustained when his patrol car crashed and overturned during April 1948.

 PC Housden died at the age of 22 years when he was struck by a car whilst warning traffic of flood danger at night on the 8 December 1954.